trealla-prolog/trealla-OLDv1/docs/ARCHITECTURE.md

 A *strbuf* contains a reference count for tracking lifetimes, a length field and a data payload.
 The *strbuf_off* field can be used to define the tail of a BLOB.
-Or use a *strbuf_len* to get a slice (not yet implemented).
+Or use a *strbuf_len* to get a slice.

 String